0xalina/web3img/README.md

-# This is my web3 images or profiles.
+# This is my web3 images or profiles..
 - 0xalina (1).jpg.
 - 0xalina (2).jpg
 - 0xalina (3).jpg